Proton X70: Post-launch

 In August 2019, Proton introduced a special version of the car called the Proton X70 Merdeka Edition of which only 62 are available for sale to celebrate Malaysia's 62nd independence day on 31 August 2019.
 Only 2 colours were offered; Flame Red (26 units) or Snow White (36 units).

 The X70 was launched in Pakistan in December 2020.
 Initially, a fixed quota of the X70 has been planned to be imported from Malaysia.
 It is also expected that local assembly of Proton X70 will also start in Karachi in mid-2021.

 In July 2021, Proton introduced a special version of the car called the Proton X70 Special Edition.
 Only 2 colours were offered; Ocean Blue and Ruby Red.
 Powertrains remained the same as the original X70.

 In June 2022, the X70 received minor changes dubbed as MC (Minor Change) giving the model some mild styling tweaks, revision of its line-up and a new engine option.
-Standard, Executive and Premium variants are now powered by a 1.5-litre turbocharged engine shared with the Proton X50 while the range-topping variant also called Premium is powered by the same 1.8-litre turbocharged engine.
+Standard, Executive and Premium variants are powered by a 1.5-litre turbocharged engine shared with the X50 while the range-topping variant also called Premium is powered by the same 1.8-litre turbocharged engine.
 AWD is only available on the Executive variant.
-In Malaysia, it is now localized to almost 70% of its parts.
+The X70 is localized to almost 70% of its parts were made.